godotengine/godot-docs/tutorials/performance/using_servers.rst

 Servers
 -------

-One of the most interesting design decisions for Godot, is the fact that the whole scene system is *optional*.
+One of the most interesting design decisions for Godot is the fact that the whole scene system is *optional*.
 While it is not currently possible to compile it out, it can be completely bypassed.

 At the core, Godot uses the concept of Servers.
 They are very low level APIs to control